joker-b/AnimTaskMgr/README.md

 For each frame, AnimTaskMgr will try to execute all the tasks in the queue; or, if it can't complete them within the time constraint, wait until next frame to continue working through the queue.
 This allows you to freely mix all kinds of tasks into your app without so much need to worry about dropping frames or otherwise providing a "chunky" timing experience.

-Finally, AnimTaskManager provides a schemes for tweaking the timing "feel" of animation activities and allows you to chain all types of activities together into complex actions like sliding a UI element into place, playing a sound and then blinking to indicate its readiness.
+Finally, AnimTaskManager provides a schemes for tweaking the timing "feel" of animation activities and allows you to chain all types of activities together into complex this-then-that-then-that-then... actions, like sliding a UI element into place, playing a sound and then blinking to indicate its readiness.

 ## Typical Use